NOTICE PRIVACY PRACTICES

 - Amendment: You have the right to request that we amend your protected health information.
 Your request must be in writing, and it must explain why the information should be amended.
 We may deny your request if we did not create the information you want amended or for certain other reason.
 If we deny your request, we will provide you a written explanation.
 You may respond with a information, we will make reasonable efforts to inform others, including people or entities you name, of the amendment and to include the changes in any future disclosures of the information.

 - Right to Restrict Disclosure to a Health Plan: You have the right to restrict that we not share your protected health information with a health plan for payment or operations purposes if the protected health information relates to services for which you paid in full.
-For example, rather than allow us to file a claim with your health insurance carrier for treatment of a specific medical condition, you chose to pay for the treatment in full, then you can restrict us from sharing your protected health information related to that specific service with your health insurance plan.

 - Electronic Notice: If you receive this notice on our website or by electronic mail (e-mail), you are entitled to receive this notice in written form.
 Please contact us using the information listed at the end of this notice to obtain the notice in written form.